NamtaoProductions/namtao-com/src/site/notes/How I Run Agile.md

 ---

-**When you're planning to build a bridge, you test your design with physics simulation software.
+**When you're building a bridge, you test your designs with physics simulation software.
 With software, you test with people.
 This is called [Agile Software Development](https://agilemanifesto.org/).**

 Here are my thoughts on running an agile software development team after 2 decades doing it, but the TLDR is: